The Temple Bar

 The nightlife north of the river, and the seriously electric Temple Bar area, is slightly quieter but a whole load more traditional.
 This is where you’ll see the real Dublin, sink a Guinness (or ten) and have some good craic with the locals.
 The Parnell Heritage Pub & Grill, just off O’Connell Street, is a mix of modern and authentic.
 It’s stylish, elegant and opulent, but it still evokes old Irish charm.
 Set a little further up Jervis Street, The Church Bar and Restaurant will steal your heart in the party capital.
 It’s an actual bar in a disused church – and this gorgeous conversion now houses a café, nightclub and stunning outdoor barbecue area for those balmy summer nights.

 Capel Street, adjacent to Jervis Street, is also a long stream of fantastic bars.
 The Black Sheep’s unique selling point is craft beer, and lots of it.
 There are over 23 craft beers on tap, and over 110 different brews in the house.
 And, with sister pubs dotted all over Ireland, this is where you’ll get a real taste of the city.
-Slattery’s, one of the few places in Ireland to hold a licence until 7am, is also a huge institution in Dublin.
+Slattery’s, one of the few places in Ireland to hold a licence to open at 7am on a weekend, is also a huge institution in Dublin.
 The pub has recently undergone a modern makeover, but it hasn’t lost an ounce of character or soul.

 Camden / Wexford / Harcourt Street